regen-network/testnets/README.md

 ### [`Algradigon-1`](https://github.com/vitwit/testnets/tree/modifications/archive/algradigon-1)

-`Algradigon-1` was launched on 23rd Jan at 17:00UTC with 38 validators signing on the genesis block.
+`Algradigon-1`, an incentivized testnet was launched on 23rd Jan at 17:00UTC with 38 validators signing on the genesis block.
 The validator set was increased to a total of 49 validators and total of 4 upgrades were executed in a span of two weeks by 7th Feb.

+Total points allocated: 900

 **Note**
 The incentive program for the testnet was ended on 12th Feb 2020 at 12:00UTC